Jesvinho/stock_prices_dashboard/README.md

-# stock_prices_dashboard
+# Stock Prices Dashboard
-Dashboard that displays the stock trends for American Companies for the selected date ranges.
+A simple interactive Dashboard displays the stock trends for the companies listed in the American Stock Exchange market.